1. Dangerous creatures

 3. Share your vulnerabilities

 If you are working outdoors on your own, tell someone and check in with them when you finish.
 Always carry a mobile phone.
 If you have health conditions such as a cardiovascular condition, allergies or phobias (especially snakes and spiders), tell the group leader.
-Carry an epipen if might need it.
+If you’ve been prescribed an epipen carry it with you in case you need it.

 4. Dress the part